Made before HD was even invented, these are the best 80s films you've probably never seen and really ought to watch.

 It follows Brooklyn boy Eugene Jerome as he, and other young men like him, are drafted into their basic training for World War II in Biloxi, Mississippi, under the back and ball-breaking command of Sergeant Merwin J Toomey – played brilliantly by Christopher Walken.
 Funny and life-affirming in equal measure.

 After Hours (1985)

-This is the Martin Scorcese film you never knew existed.
-It's a black comedy – not exactly your classic Scorcese genre – which follows Paul (Griffin Dunne) on a single night in New York.
+This is the Martin Scorsese film you never knew existed.
+It's a black comedy – not exactly your classic Scorsese genre – which follows Paul (Griffin Dunne) on a single night in New York.

 It starts off with a date with Rosanna Arquette and goes south, and then souther, very quickly.
 Think the arc of John Cleese in Clockwise and you've got the gist.